 If employees are manually entering information into multiple systems, you’re increasing the chances of human error exponentially, not to mention the possibility of interpreting instructions and government policy incorrectly, or just flat-out missing a reporting detail.
 All of these problems could cost you thousands in penalties and fines — and hours of employee time.

 When employee benefits administration is automated, you reduce the risk of human error, but you also make sure your reporting requirements are fulfilled.
-It’s all built into most systems and necessary reports are generated for you.
+Everything is built into most systems and necessary reports are generated for you.

 3. Meeting Compliance Requirements